2019 Belgian Grand Prix: Race report

 Behind the leaders Alexander Albon, on his debut for Red Bull, carried out a fine recovery race.
 Having taken a penalty for exceeding his quota for power unit components, he started seventeenth on the grid.
 When the fifteenth placed Sainz failed to get away, Albon had to take evasive action leading to a loss of position.
 This was rectified almost immediately in the aftermath of Verstappen-Räikkönen incident as he was able to overtake several slow and damaged cars.
 Pitting at end of lap 23 for soft tyres, Albon quietly gained places whilst the battle between the Mercedes and Ferraris unfolded.
 After passing Gasly for ninth place Albon tried to take Ricciardo on the outside of turn 10, on lap 34, but failed to overtake him.
 He then carried out a switch back move to pass the Renault driver the outside of turn 11.
 On lap 38, Albon then passed Kvyat at start of Kemmel straight to make it up to seventh leaving him more than ten seconds behind sixth placed Pérez.

 Back with the leaders, Hamilton started making gains on Leclerc.
 The two drivers had to pick their way through traffic in the final laps, slowing both down.
 However, Hamilton managed to close to less than one second on final lap but was not close enough to make a move.
 As the leaders entered the second sector, Antonio Giovinazzi crashed and was buried in the wall at turn 12 bringing out yellow flags.
 Leclerc managed to survive the last few corners to become the first driver to claim a maiden win at Spa since Michael Schumacher at the 1992 Belgian Grand Prix.
 It was also Ferrari's first victory since Räikkönen at the 2018 United States Grand Prix, with Leclerc the Scuderia's 39th winner and Monaco the 23rd nation to win an F1 race.
-Bottas finished third with Vettel in fourth.
+Bottas finished third with Vettel in fourth, claiming the last fastest lap of his career.

-Lando Norris, who had run a quiet race after his first lap jump to fifth, stopped on start line on his final lap and ended up classified eleventh.
+Lando Norris, who had run a quiet race after his first lap jump to fifth, stopped on the start line on his final lap and ended up classified eleventh.
 At the end of their penultimate lap, Albon had closed onto the back of Pérez at the final chicane which led to an unusual turn 1 as the two drivers slowed down excessively to try and get DRS for the Kemmel straight.
 Pérez stayed ahead so Albon was able to attack with DRS after Raidillon but had to go onto the grass partway down the Kemmel straight to pass the Racing Point car.
 The incident was investigated by the stewards after the race but no further action was taken.
 With Albon finishing fifth, Pérez was sixth, Kvyat seventh, Nico Hülkenberg eight, Gasly ninth and Stroll tenth.